Structure

 An architect can spend up to 2-3 hours digging on the internet for specific district codes for any given project.
 Even with this effort, 40% of permit applications are rejected by the city due to unforeseen coding violations, leading to project delays and financial losses.

+Working with 2 developers and 1 PM, we built and shipped a quality control and compliance co-pilot for architectural drawings.
 Structure intends to fill this gap between architects and city officials by detecting coding violations before submission using a visual language model (VLM).
 Structure goes one step further to connect files to engineers and clients, streamlining the permitting process and connecting team mates.

 Structure was awarded Judge’s Choice: Best Product at LavaLab’s Demo Night.
 This included a $1,500 investment from 3 VCs.